kesem-io/kesem-sdk/README.md

   <dd>Wallet address.</dd>
 </dl>

-## IsValidAddress()
+## IsValidAddress() API Call
-Check that the wallet address has correct formation.
-It is used to perfrom sanity check when sending out funds.
-It is required that wallet was opened with OpenWallet().
+This API all checks that the arbitrary wallet address has correct formation.
+It is used as part of sanity check when sending out funds.
+Wallet should be opened state when calling this API call.
 ### Returns:
 <dl>
   <dt>error</dt>